Capital Bridge Project HUB

 The City of Pittsburgh's bridges safely and efficiently connect 90 distinct neighborhoods into one unified community where we live, work, and play.
 Their unrivaled scale, variety, and history are recognized worldwide and have proudly earned us our status as “The City of Bridges.”

-Our bridges link us back to our industrial heritage while enabling transportation for millions of people and goods traveling today.
-Whether they cross a secluded park trail or the banks of the Monongahela River, each has a unique design and purpose.
-The Department of Mobility and Infrastructure (DOMI) is responsible for oversight and maintenance of 143 bridges owned by the City of Pittsburgh.
-Our bridges reflect Pittsburgh's long tradition of ingenuity and ambition, which is why we are ramping up our capital projects to rehabilitate and modernize the inventory to better serve Pittsburgh into the future.
+The Department of Mobility and Infrastructure (DOMI) is responsible for the oversight and maintenance of 143 bridges owned by the City of Pittsburgh.
+Our bridges reflect Pittsburgh's long tradition of ingenuity and ambition, which is why we are ramping up our capital projects to rehabilitate and modernize our inventory to propel Pittsburgh into the future.

 DOMI's Bridge Capital Projects